-- Sales videos, which are intended to “sell” the viewer on a product’s features and benefits.
+- Sales videos that are intended to “sell” the viewer on a product’s features and benefits.

-- Instructional videos, like demonstrations and how-tos, which help the viewer better understand the product and/or put it into use.
+- Instructional videos, like demonstrations and how-tos, that help the viewer better understand the product and/or put it to use.

-- “Cultural” videos, which portray the product in use in popular culture.
+- Cultural videos that portray the product in use in popular culture.
 The primary purpose of a cultural video is entertainment.

-- Brand development videos, which are focused on portraying the company that sells or produces the product in a positive light without being overtly promotional.
+- Brand development videos that are focused on portraying the company that sells or produces the product in a positive light without being overtly promotional.